top of page

 Chloe Goodred

-Course Director
+Program Director

 • Grey LinkedIn Icon

 Chloe is an innovative and effective healthcare leader who is passionate about improving the way we design and deliver care to improve outcomes for patients, staff and the broader community.
 Chloe began her career as a physiotherapist and worked across a range of clinical settings before pivoting into clinical service design and project management.
 Her curiosity and passions for problem solving, diverse collaborations and systems thinking led her into the innovation and entrepreneurship space, co-founding a digital health startup and acting as a boundary spanner to bring public and private sector innovators together.
 Most recently Chloe led the Kaartdijin Innovation Centre at South Metropolitan Health Service, including establishment in 2019 – the first innovation hub for WA public health services.
 She has engaged, connected and empowered clinicians, technicians, corporate staff and external partners to dream big and innovate to solve problems.
 Chloe also has a keen interest in Aboriginal health, wellbeing and justice including volunteer work for Enterprise Partnerships WA, a not-for-profit partnering with remote First Nations communities to facilitate entrepreneurship and activate community-led enterprises that foster health and well-being.
-In particular, Chloe is working with Oliver Bazzani to deliver the Perth Biodesign course and with Sandra Medic to deliver the Biodesign content for iPREP.
+In particular, Chloe is working with Oliver Bazzani to deliver the Perth Biodesign Program and with Sandra Medic to deliver the Biodesign content for iPREP.

 Oliver Headshot.jpg